Orange-spotted emerald: Description

-The orange-spotted emerald is about 53 mm long.
-It has bright green eyes and a bronzy-green body with yellow spots along the top of the abdomen.
-The last segment of the abdomen (S10) has a prominent yellow mark on the upper surface.
+Orange-spotted emerald is a medium-sized dragonfly, about 53 mm in length.
+It has bright green eyes and a bronzy-green body with a series of yellow to orange spots along the upper surface of the abdomen, giving rise to its common name.
+The tenth abdominal segment of the male is prolonged into a downward-curving point, a characteristic noted by Selys when he established the genus Oxygastra in 1871.